Leopardus

-Leopardus is a genus comprising eight species of small cats native to the Americas.
+Leopardus is a genus of small cats native to the Americas.
 This genus is considered the oldest branch of a genetic lineage of small cats in the Americas whose common ancestor crossed the Bering land bridge from Asia to North America in the late Miocene.

 Characteristics

 Leopardus species have spotted fur, with ground colors ranging from pale buff, ochre, fulvous and tawny to light gray.
 Their small ears are rounded and white-spotted; their rhinarium is prominent and naked above, and their nostrils are widely separated.
 They have 36 chromosomes, whereas other felids have 38.

 Taxonomy

 The generic name Leopardus was proposed by John Edward Gray in 1842, when he described two spotted cat skins from Central America and two from India in the collection of the Natural History Museum, London.

 Several genera were proposed in the 19th and early 20th centuries for small spotted cats in the Americas, including: